Brush up on your spelling, punctuation and grammar with this free ebook.

 BOOK PROOFREADING TERMS

-Proofreading usually costs £6 per 1,000 words ($10) for books that The Book Specialist has not previously edited.
+Proofreading usually costs £6 per 1,000 words ($10).
 Standard turnaround ranges from one to three weeks, depending on the length of the material.
 We offer an express service, for an increased fee, if required.